AISaturdaysLagos/Cohort8-Ahmed-Ibrahim/README.md

 4. Model Evaluation:
 •	Assessed the model's accuracy, reliability, and overall effectiveness using metrics like mean squared error and R-squared.
 5. Model Deployment:
+•	The project was deployed locally, and the source codes have been added to this repository

 ## Getting Started